 In New Tripoli, however, the average commute to work is quite long.
 On average, people spend 33.66 minutes each day getting to work, which is significantly higher than the national average.

-New Tripoli is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, New Tripoli doesn't have a public transportation system that people use for their commute.

-The overall education level of New Tripoli is somewhat higher than in the average US city of 21.84%: 28.27% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, New Tripoli is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.27% of adults 25 and older in the town have at least a bachelor's degree.

 New Tripoli is a very ethnically-diverse town.
 The people who call New Tripoli home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Tripoli residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Tripoli include German, Trinidadian and Tobagonian, Polish, Italian, and Pennsylvania German.